183rd Rifle Division: Battle for the Torzhok Road

 By the evening the forces that the Soviet command had envisioned to reverse this German advance were moving into place.
 The 183rd Division had already moved through Torzhok, and its leading elements were fighting in the Marino area.
-The 185th took up positions about 16km north of Mednoye, with the two cavalry divisions ahead.
+The 185th took up positions about 16 km north of Mednoye, with the two cavalry divisions ahead.
 Altogether, Vatutin's Group consisted of about 20,000 men, 200 guns and mortars, and twenty operational tanks.
-Its opponents had far fewer men, strung out over 54km of road, low on fuel and ammunition, and partly encircled.
+Its opponents had far fewer men, strung out over 54 km of road, low on fuel and ammunition, and partly encircled.
 Vatutin gave orders for a general attack at dawn on October 18; the 183rd was to advance on Mednoye straight down the road from Torzhok.
 Although the 133rd Rifle Division's attack northeast of Kalinin cut the road at its base early on, the pressure of the 183rd's forward elements against 900th Lehr at Marino was described as "light".
 On the same day Vatutin's Group came under command of 31st Army.
 In his evening report to STAVKA, Konev stated that the 183rd was "marching on Torzhok" when in fact it had already passed that place; this was flatly false, as were many other statements in this document.

 By 0800 hours on October 19 the XXXXI Corps reported that the situation of 1st Panzer was "critical"; it and 900th Lehr would be forced to abandon Marino.
 General Komissarov's men, along with the Separate Motorized Rifle Brigade, were now putting steady pressure on Lehr.
 By evening the German command decided it was necessary to abandon its deepest penetration toward Torzhok.
-The brigade was to assemble near Gorodnya, 28km to the southeast and south of the Torzhok road.
+The brigade was to assemble near Gorodnya, 28 km to the southeast and south of the Torzhok road.
 The situation at Mednoye is more obscure.
 Vatutin's orders to the 185th were as follows:

 185th Rifle Division and 8th Tank Brigade will forced march by dawn 19.10 to get to the area of Likhoslavl, Ilinskoye, Ivantsevo, from there make a rapid strike on Mednoye, the objective, working closely with 183rd Rifle Division, to destroy the enemy west of Mednoye not allowing him to withdraw from the attack of 183rd Rifle Division to the east.
 Going further, building on the success, by the end of the day take Poddubke.

 None of this can be reconciled with the records of 1st Panzer, which state: "Also on the evening of 19 October, the division does not want to give up Mjednoje [Mednoye] yet, since the enemy is not active there, and reconnaissance reports the area 5-8km around as free of the enemy."